-- 36. Use electronic funds transfers or other expedited payment options, even if not required or used by the public agency. - 37.
-Use payment checklist or cover page for subcontractors, even if there isn't one provided or used by the public agency. - 38.
-Designate a "subcontractor/vendor" payment liaison for direct communication on payment (flow down), if even if there isn't communication protocol from the public agency. - 39.
-Pay lower tier subs as soon as possible don't wait the maximum 10 days. - 40.
-Use a "draft" payment review processes, even if not required or used by the public agency. - 41.
-Use line items/bid items, and/or "allowances" for smaller or discreet bodies of work that can be paid quicker, unbundle larger bodies of work so subs at lower tiers, or small, minority, women, and veteran-owned firms, can bill closer to when work is complete. (e.g., multiple mobilizations, intangible costs like dues, administrative costs, and paperwork, etc.) - 42.
-On Alternative Public Works, include "prompter pay strategies" in Inclusion Plan, with particular focus on small, minority, women, and veteran-owned firms. - 43.
+- 35. Use electronic funds transfers or other expedited payment options, even if not required or used by the public agency. - 36.
+Designate a "subcontractor/vendor" payment liaison for direct communication on payment (flow down), even if there isn't communication protocol from the public agency. - 37.
+Pay lower-tier subs as soon as possible don't wait the maximum 10 days. - 38.
+Use "draft" payment review processes, even if not required or used by the public agency. - 39.
+Use line items/bid items, and/or "allowances" for smaller or discreet bodies of work that can be paid quicker, unbundle larger bodies of work so subs at lower tiers, or small, minority, women, and veteran-owned firms, can bill closer to when work is complete (e.g., multiple mobilizations, intangible costs like dues, administrative costs, and paperwork, etc.). - 40.
+On alternative public works, include "prompter pay strategies" in Inclusion Plan, with particular focus on small, minority, women, and veteran-owned firms. - 41.
 Have a contingency plan for payment approvals during absences of responsible parties.